 - Support function alignment: And finally, an organisation needs to understand the impact of these propositions on the core support functions.
 Too often outdated risk policies, procurement expectations, cloud policies, cultural norms or internal governance processes are not compatible with many third parties (especially digitally native ones).
 Aligning the whole organisation to the strategic ambition is key to a successful value exchange.

 As customer expectations continue to heighten and new forms of competition emerge along the value chain, organisations will increasingly struggle to succeed in isolation.
 Those that win in the Digital-era will be strategic about how they engage with others to create value for customers.

 Join us next week as we delve into how digital organisations are designing their offerings and their businesses around a deep understanding of, and obsession with, customers.

-Please feel free to reach out to our team to find out more and how our Twelve Shifts can underpin your digital strategy or transformation journey.
+Please feel free to reach out to Robert Ward or James Beckett to find out more about how our Twelve Shifts can underpin your digital strategy or transformation journey.

 More from the series